VFOXITChick/MCW-Optimized-architecture/Whiteboard design session trainer guide - Optimized architecture.md

 ## Step 1: Review the customer case study

 **Outcome**

 Analyze your customer’s needs.

-Timeframe: 15 minutes
+Time frame: 15 minutes
 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.
+1. Meet your table participants and trainer

-2. Read all the directions for Steps 1--3 in the student guide.
+2. Read all of the directions for steps 1–3 in the student guide

-3. As a table team, review the following customer case study.
+3. As a table team, review the following customer case study

 ### Customer situation